horsto/OCTRON-GUI/README.md

 # OCTRON

 OCTRON is a [napari](https://www.napari.org) plugin that allows for tracking animals in behavioral setups.
-It helps you to create rich annotation and training data that can be used to train your own machine learning tracker.
+It helps you to create rich annotation and training data that can be used to train your own machine learning segmentation model and tracker.
 This enables dense quantification of animal behavior across a wide range of species and video recording conditions.

+Octron is built on [napari](https://www.napari.org), [segment anything](https://segment-anything.com/), [yolo](https://www.ultralytics.com/) and ❤️.

 ## Installation